Masti (film series)

 Masti is a series of Indian sex comedy film series.
 The series is directed by Indra Kumar and produced by Ashok Thakeria.
 The series stars Vivek Oberoi, Aftab Shivdasani and Riteish Deshmukh in principal roles.
+The first two movies were a commercial success, but last two movies were box-office bomb.

 Overview

 Masti (2004)

 Masti revolves around three bachelors, Meet (Vivek Oberoi), Prem (Aftab Shivdasani) and Amar (Riteish Deshmukh).
-Their lives are good until they get married and their lives turn to hell.
-Meet marries Anchal (Amrita Rao) who is obsessively possessive about her husband.
-Prem marries Geeta (Tara Sharma) who is overly religious and thus their sex life suffers.
-Amar marries Bindiya (Genelia D'Souza) who is dominating and lives with her mother (Archana Puran Singh).
-The friends get together one night and try to think of a way to get away from their wives for some time and relive their fun bachelor days.
+Their lives are good until they get married, and their lives turn to hell.
+Meet marries Anchal (Amrita Rao), who is obsessively possessive about her husband.
+Prem marries Geeta (Tara Sharma), who is overly religious, and thus their sex life suffers.
+Amar marries Bindiya (Genelia D'Souza), who is dominating and lives with her mother (Archana Puran Singh).
+The friends get together one night and try to think of a way to escape their wives for a while and relive their fun bachelor days.
 The men set their sights on other women but eventually realise they have all been seeing the same girl, Monica (Lara Dutta).
 She blackmails them about revealing their affair to their wives for Rs.
 1 million.

 The terrified men arrive at Monica's car with all the money, only to find her dead.
-To not be accused, they try to hide her body, interrupted by police officer Sikander (Ajay Devgan) who begins to suspect, and then starts following, them.
+To not be accused, they try to hide her body, interrupted by police officer Sikander (Ajay Devgan), who begins to suspect, and then starts following them.
 Thereafter, the trio goes to Monica's house for further investigation.
 Insp.
 Sikander traces the three who hide at Monica's verandah.
 The next morning, a mysterious man finds them and reveals that he killed Monica and demands ransom to cover the crime.
-The trio, guilt-ridden goes to their respective wives to apologise.
+The trio, guilt-ridden, goes to their respective wives to apologise.
 But the very next day, the killer traces them and chases them in a car.
-Unknown to them, they shoot the killer and escape but end up in jail.
+Unknown to them, they shoot the killer and escape, but end up in jail.
 After their wives show up, it is revealed that it was just a prank played on them and that Monica is alive, and the killer turns out to be a police officer.
-The men then apologise to their wives and promise to never do "Masti" again.
+The men then apologise to their wives and promise that they'll never have an affair with someone again.